energyquantified/eq-python-client/docs/userguide/push-feed.rst

 Due to WebSockets' bidirectional communication protocol, you can re-subscribe with new filters on the fly while already listening to the stream.

+There are two different filter types for curve events:

+    * :py:class:`~energyquantified.events.CurveNameFilter`: Filter by
+      curves/curve names

+    * :py:class:`~energyquantified.events.CurveAttributeFilter`: Filter by curve
+      attributes similar to the curve search

 Quickstart
 ----------